besley/Slickflow/README.md

              .Run();

-**7. Rich demo projects**
+**9. Rich demo projects**
  WebDemo, MvcDemo and WinformDemo project are domonstated for different type enterprise information system.
-**8. Target**
+**10. Target**
  Slickflow is very suitable for software teams or companies who want to  integrat workflow engine into their products.
-**9. Suggestions**
+**11. Suggestions**
  Slickflow is suggusted to give programmers an flexible way to integrate workflow engine component into their products or customer projects.
-The programmers can write their own code segemnts based on the kernel product too.
+The programmers can write their own code segemnts based on the engine component.
-**10. License**
+**12. License**
+ 1) Community version
+ The community version is under LGPL license.
+ 2) **commercial license**
- The community version is under LGPL license, we also provide  **commercial license** and **technical support** for customers. if you have any further inquery, please feel free to contact us:
+ The commercial version provide technical support and version upgrade for customers.

+ if you have any further inquery, please feel free to contact us:

 **EMail: sales@ruochisoft.com**
 **QQ(Author): 47743901**